vitto4/ttuile/README.md

 ## 🔖 Notes

 - Beware, all of the labels will be in french (authors != auteurs, appendix != annexe, ...)
 - If you really want to use this template despite not being an INSA student, you can probably figure out what to change in the code (namely labels mentioned above).
-You can remove the INSA logo by setting `chemin-logo: none`
+You can remove the INSA logo by setting `logo: none`

   Should you still need help, no worries, feel free to reach out !